+'''

-''' const gnutls_datum_t gnutls_certificate_get_peers [Function] (gnutls_session_t session, unsigned int list_size) '''
+const gnutls_datum_t gnutls_certificate_get_peers [Function]

+(gnutls_session_t session, unsigned int list_size)

+session: is a gnutls session

+'''

-list\size: is the length of the certificate list
+list\size: is the length of the certificate list (may be NULL )

 Get the peer's raw certificate (chain) as sent by the peer.
 These certificates are in raw format (DER encoded for X.509).
 In case of a X.509 then a certificate list may be present.
 The first certificate in the list is the peer's certificate, following the issuer's certificate, then the issuer's issuer etc.